adil-imran/teachingyouhowtolearn.github.io/key_ideas_2.md

 If you found it easy, the gap until you next see the card will be longer, whereas if it was hard to recall, you’ll see it sooner: if you couldn’t remember it at all, you’ll see it again tomorrow.

-This relates to spaced repetition and the forgetting curve.
+This relates to spaced repetition and the [forgetting curve](https://www.mindtools.com/pages/article/forgetting-curve.htm).

+![images/key_2_02]

+*Cloze deletion - fill in the blank*

+![images/key_2_03]

+*Note: here, I’d rank this card as “good” as I recalled it well.
+As this is an old card, I now won’t see it again for 2.9 years!*

 #### Creating flashcards
 The most recommended card type to make is called a cloze deletion: it essentially leads to “fill in the blank” cards.
 For example:

 {{c1::Toby Ord}} is the author of {{c2::The Precipice}} Will lead to 2 cards being made, one that shows “__ is the author of The Precipice”, and one that shows “Toby Ord is the author of __”.
-A keyboard shortcut can be used to populate the {{c1::}}, making this a really quick card to make (although as I’ve briefly argued based on my experience after reading Andy Matuschak’s “how to write good prompts”, making flashcards first in a plain text file rather than directly in Anki is a much better approach as it allows a holistic view of what has been made, what else could/ should be made, etc).
+A keyboard shortcut can be used to populate the {{c1::}}, making this a really quick card to make (although as I’ve briefly argued based on my experience after reading Andy Matuschak’s “[how to write good prompts](https://andymatuschak.org/prompts/)”, making flashcards first in a plain text file rather than directly in Anki is a much better approach as it allows a holistic view of what has been made, what else could/ should be made, etc).

+![images/key_2_03]

+*Making flashcards in a plain text document is the biggest improvement I’ve made to my Anki workflow in the years I’ve been using it*

 Cards can have images embedded in them to aid with memory, and there are some key patterns to use to make good ones.
-I’ll be sharing these more in the next post, but here’s an essential list of 20 tips by the creator of SuperMemo, an Anki competitor.
-And if you’ve got time, this article by Michael Nielsen is an absolutely incredible primer on this field and has some great insights into card patterns and antipatterns.
+I’ll be sharing these more in the next post, but here’s an [essential list](http://super-memory.com/articles/20rules.htm) of 20 tips by the creator of SuperMemo, an Anki competitor.
+And if you’ve got time, this [article](http://augmentingcognition.com/ltm.html) by Michael Nielsen is an absolutely incredible primer on this field and has some great insights into card patterns and antipatterns.

 Whilst I’ve mentioned that there are patterns to make good ones, and on the flip side you can definitely make bad ones, I’d highly encourage you to get stuck in without worrying too much about this at first.
 It could feel daunting to act on the 20 tips from Piotr Wozniak immediately, but in my experience I worked a lot of them out in the course of making cards, reviewing them and realising that I’d made some errors in creation (i.e. too vague, to complex etc).
 Whilst using these rules early can save you pain down the road, I wouldn’t want to make creating cards sound too complex and thus put people off giving it a go ASAP.
 That being said, the sooner you do start making good cards, the less mad you’ll be at your old self: I still have cards that appear and stun me with how badly I worded them etc.